VerifyTests/Verify.SourceGenerators/readme.md

 ## Results

-And wil result in the following verified files:
+And will result in the following verified files:

+### Info file

+An info file containing all metadata about the current state.
+Eg and Diagnostics or Exceptions.

 <!-- snippet: SampleTest.Run.00.verified.txt -->
 <a id='snippet-SampleTest.Run.00.verified.txt'></a>